rooteduniverse1003/Android-Platform-NDK/docs/BuildSystemMaintainers.md

 preserved.
 By default, only symbols in used sections will be included in the linked binary.

-If this behavior is not desired for your build system, ensure that these flags are at least used for `libgcc.a` (`libgcc_real.a` on Arm32, where `libgcc.a` is a linker script, as `--exclude-libs` does not have any effect on the contents of linker scripts) and `libunwind.a` (libunwind is only used for ARM32).
-This is necessary to avoid unwinding bugs on Arm32.
-See [Unwinding] for more information.

 [visibility]: https://gcc.gnu.org/wiki/Visibility

 ### Controlling Binary Size